voronianski/melchior.js/README.md

 As **CommonJS** is more good for non-browser environments, _chaining modules with requires_ fit perfectly for in-browser use cases.

-You may notice that **CMD** might be not a good choice for short namr because there is already existing [Common Module Definition](https://github.com/cmdjs/specification/blob/master/draft/module.md), that's why alternatives like **ChMD** or **ChainMD** are possible options.
+You may notice that **CMD** might be not a good choice for short name because there is already existing [Common Module Definition](https://github.com/cmdjs/specification/blob/master/draft/module.md), that's why alternatives like **ChMD** or **ChainMD** are possible options.

 ## Install